ITfoxtec/FoxIDs/docs/claim.md

 In a [Client Credentials Grant](app-reg-oauth-2.0.md#client-credentials-grant) scenario, the claims process is only done in the application registration.
 The same goes for the claim transforms and the configuration of which claims have to be issued to the application / API.

-## Up-party
+## Authentication method
-In both an [OpenID Connect](up-party-oidc.md) and [SAML 2.0](up-party-saml-2.0.md) up-party claims are carried forward by adding them to the `Forward claims` list.
+In both an [OpenID Connect](up-party-oidc.md) and [SAML 2.0](up-party-saml-2.0.md) authentication method claims are carried forward by adding them to the `Forward claims` list.
 All claims are carried forward if a wildcard `*` is added to the `Forward claims` list.

-An up-party issues two claims which can be read in the application registration and used in [claim transforms](claim-transform.md).
-The claims always apply to the last up-party.
+An authentication method issues two claims which can be read in the application registration and used in [claim transforms](claim-transform.md).
+The claims always apply to the last authentication method.
-The up-party issued claims (default forward):
+The authentication method issued claims (default forward):

-- `up_party` contain the the up-party name, the name is unique in a track.
+- `up_party` contain the the authentication method name, the name is unique in a track.
-- `up_party_type` contain the the up-party type: `login`, `oidc` or `saml`.
+- `up_party_type` contain the the authentication method type: `login`, `oidc` or `saml`.

 A `sub` claim and an access token revived from an external Identity Provider is nested with a pipe symbol (|) after the up_party name.
 Examples: